 Parking is available along both Foster Street and Grand Canal Drive.
 If you are attending an event at The Wedge, you can access The Wedge car park from Raymond Street.

 Yes.
-Both the Dock 70 Cafe and Portside Food + Wine operate from the Port precinct.
+The Dock and Portside Food + Wine operate from the Port precinct.
 Check out our Food + Drink page for further details.

 Yes.
 There is a a permanent, dedicated showcase for the celebrated Sale-based textile artist Annemieke Mein OAM, within the Gippsland Art Gallery.
 Entry is FREE.